ComradeCaro/mc-server/README.md

 [![mcman badge](https://img.shields.io/badge/uses-mcman-purple?logo=github)](https://github.com/ParadigmMC/mcman)

-This is my personal minecraft server made and configured with mcman.
-I have a multitude of mods installed so the experience isn't vanilla but vanilla clients can still join.
+This is my personal minecraft server made and configured with mcman. ~I have a multitude of mods installed so the experience isn't vanilla but vanilla clients can still join~ This is not the case as of now and this config will follow the vanilla base game a bit more closely in the future.

 ## Running